tenkeyless/dart_docs/src/content/effective-dart/style.md

 shorter ones can alter the program.

 <a id="do-use-curly-braces-for-all-flow-control-structures"></a>
-### DO use curly braces for all flow control statements
+### DO use curly braces for all flow control statements {:#do-use-curly-braces-for-all-flow-control-statements}

 {% render 'linter-rule-mention.md', rules:'curly_braces_in_flow_control_structures' %}